 Something Digital (USA)

-Something Digital is an interactive agency specializing in e-commerce, website design, digital marketing, and user experience with offices in New York City, Seattle, and Florida.
+Something Digital is an interactive agency specializing in e-commerce, website design, digital marketing, and user experience with offices in New York City, Palm Beach, and Los Angeles.
 They offer strategic, creative solutions that help online businesses grow.
-Clients include Papyrus, Mackenzie, Jack Rogers, and Maddie.
-Industry influencer Phil Jackson is on the leadership team in the role of E-Commerce Evangelist.
+Clients include AB-InBev, Nestle, Clorox, Xerox and other global brands.
+Retail industry influencer and podcaster Phillip Jackson is on the leadership team in the role of Ecommerce Evangelist.

 Wagento strongly contributes to the Magento community, coordinating and sponsoring events such as MageTitans Austin.
 It counts industry influencer Brent Petersen as a member.
 Clients include Decks Direct, Hammer Made, Ilusion, Fair Indigo, and City Winery.